agiledev-students-fall2022/project-proposal-agile_team/README.md

 In app chat box where prospective students can talk to upperclassmen about previous experience.

+Some examples of other features could be:
+- reddit-like or collegeconfidential-like forum / Q&A section for specific and general enquiries.
+- join / create study groups for classes
+- points / reward system for active contributors
+- career / course guidance (via alumni, graduates, seniors, partnered experts)
+- recommend unique, best and life-changing classes

 Some examples of Possible expansions could be:
 Expanding this application to other departments, schools within NYU, and other Universities.